datacarpentry/python-ecology-lesson/_episodes/08-putting-it-all-together.md

 ![Line plot of x versus y](../fig/08_line_plot.png)

-or create a matplotlib `figure` and `axis` object first and add the plot later on:

 > ## Tip: Cross-Platform Visualization of Figures
 > Jupyter Notebooks make many aspects of data analysis and visualization much simpler.
 This includes
 > doing some of the labor of visualizing plots for you.
 But, not every one of your collaborators